puppybits/Development-Best-Practices/Agile-Costs-and-Rewards-Analysis.md

 2. __Constancy:__ In order to be constant there are 2 parts that needs addressing.
 First there must be a proper planning process.
 The product owner has prioritized the tasks with basic documentation for each task.
 The process used to refine and explicitly detail each task is critical.
 A centralized tracking tool must be in place in which the documentation of tasks are continually refined.
 These __living documents__ allow for asynchronous work to be done in parallel and leverage of the team member that need to know, while also allowing people to jump in and out of refining the documentation.
 Once the documentation has been refined to the point that there is no ambiguity and no dependencies that would stop the task from being built properly, it can be a candidate for a coming sprint.
 The second part of instilling constancy is by having a consistent formalized process to re-evaluate the planning and execution processes.
 If team members are over or under utilized or tasks are not being completed something is broken and needs to get realigned. __Retrospectives__ at the end of the sprint are the main driver to enable the team to self-evaluate and collectively triage deficiencies.
 Only the most critical problems need to have actions taken to improve.
 The actions taken must tracked in order to evaluated the cost and effectiveness of the proposed solution.

-3. __Methodic Improvements:__  Trackable analysis of how effective or ineffective the processes are and how the team is performing is imparitive. __Key Performance Indicators__ need to be defined, tracked and visible to the product owner, generally in the product review process.
+3. __Methodic Improvements:__  Trackable analysis of how effective or ineffective the processes are and how the team is performing is imperative. __Key Performance Indicators__ need to be defined, tracked and visible to the product owner, generally in the product review process.
 This keeps the project and the team honest by having measurements to show improvements or slippage.
 The __Service Level Agreement__ of KPI should be continually evaluated and reevaluated in order to weight trade-off between the cost to implement/maintain something and the rewards it is delivering.
 It is hard to create metrics.
 They can become misleading if they aren't constantly improved.
 But without measurements there can be no subjective analysis of progress and decline.

 Here's a few bullet points to help self-analyze if you're on the right track: